This content applies to human and veterinary medicines.

 Further details are available in the Mandate of the European Medicines Agency Innovation Task Force.
 The Agency plans to update this mandate to reflect the inclusion of a new initiative, the 'EU-ITF network', in the near future.

-The discussions are led by experts from the Agency's network, working parties and committees, with the best available scientific expertise being represented.
+The scientific informal brainstorming discussions are led by experts from the Agency network, working parties and committees.
+The meetings are free of charge.

 Briefing meetings are intended to complement and reinforce existing formal regulatory procedures, such as advanced-therapy-medicinal-product (ATMP) classification and certification, designation of orphan medicinal products and scientific advice.